Ove Christiansen

-Ove Christiansen (born November 13, 1969, in Holstebro, Denmark) is professor of chemistry at the Department of Chemistry, Aarhus University (AU), Denmark.
+Ove Christiansen (born November 13, 1969) is professor of chemistry at the Department of Chemistry, Aarhus University (AU), Denmark.
 He is contributor to the DALTON program package and initiated the MidasCpp (Molecular Interactions Dynamics and Simulations in C++) program for the accurate description of nuclear dynamics with means of Coupled Cluster Theory.

 Research

 Ove Christiansen made important contributions to electronic structure theory by introducing the CC2 and CC3 method and by establishing a hierarchy of Coupled cluster electronic structure models: CCS, CC2, CCSD, CC3, etc..